|Loading Page. Please Wait...|

 At this date, May 12, our apple and peach orchards that were not protected are bare of fruit.
 One orchard of seven acres, 350 feet above the others, [which] never has failed before, looks as if a severe fire had gone through the trees.
 If the ground was not cultivated it would be difficult to believe fire had not caused the result.
 On the orchard that was pro- tected there is a prospect for a large per cent of a full crop.
 There are about, three or four rows on the north and northwest sides that are very light, some having no apples at all.
 Had we placed a row of pots around the outside of the orchard we think we could have saved those trees also, because where a few pots were on the outside the apples are in good shape.

 In the middle of the protected block there are a few missing trees, and a pot was not placed where these trees were out, with a result that the foliage is burned (frozen) and no apples around these place.
 A large percentage of the trees have apples from the lower limbs to the tops of the trees.
-Some of the
+Some of the trees have no

 Written for the National Horticulturist by

 two-inch outlet was made and a two-inch galvanized pipe extended down the hill to a point where easy loading could be effected [sic].